 - 1. Find out the rate of Gross Profit [after considering trend of business etc.] - 2.
 Find out the short sales [Standard turnover Actual turnover of the period of dislocation] - 3.
 Find out Gross Profit on short sales. - 4.
-Find out the Amount Admissible for Additional Expenses
+Find out the Amount Admissible for Additional Expenses and (c) Additional expenses × Net Profit + Insured Standing Charges or

-It should be the minimum of:
+It should be the minimum of :